metagenlab/zDB/README.md

 - [ ] execute macsyfinder for crispr
 - [ ] execute macsyfinder for capsular genes
 - [ ] execute macsyfinder for secretion systems

-- [ ] execute PRIAM for each genome or hmmsearch with PRIAM database?

 - [ ] predict operons when not in doors? operon-mapper?